KrasimiraGeorgieva/Tech-Module-Software-Technologies/II-ExamPreparationKanbanBoard/README.md

 Route: `/edit/{id}` (GET and POST)

 `GET` shows a form to edit a certain task. `POST` confirms editing a task and modifies the task in the database.

+## Languages and Technologies
+Implement the **Kanban Board App** on all mentioned 4 technology stacks.